jojoenco/V9958-Artemisa-with-CXA2075/README.md

 # V9958-Artemisa-with-CXA2075
-Video extension Artemisa V9958 with CXA2075 (Composiet)
+Video extension Artemisa MSX V9958 with CXA2075 (Composiet)

-V9958 for Artemisa(Made Alvaro Polo) [Artemisa MSX Project](https://github.com/apoloval/artemisa)
+V9958 for Artemisa(Made By Alvaro Polo) [Artemisa MSX Project](https://github.com/apoloval/artemisa)

 I made an Video Extension for the Artemisa with an V9958 and en CXA2075(for Composiet out).
 Which works fine in MSX1 modus, however I also want it to work with MSX2 Modus (screen4 to 8).